Experience tells me that there are two common expectations for conference attendees:

 Invite them for a meeting where you go through your five key takeaways, your favorite speaker, and tools you find useful for your company.

-I hope to see you on this year’s edition of Native Advertising DAYS in Berlin, November 6-8th.
-With more than 400 conference attendees from 30 countries last year, you are guaranteed to meet new, inspiring people!
+I hope to see you on the next edition of Native Advertising DAYS in Berlin, November 11-13th.
+With more than 400 conference attendees from 45 countries in 2018, you are guaranteed to meet new, inspiring people!